how to deal with trolls

-5 tips for dealing with trolls
+5 tips on how to deal with trolls

 Sadly, as my public profile increases so does my risk of being trolled.